Table Of Content

 It’s the moment every parent dreads.
 You’re at the grocery store when suddenly your child erupts into a screaming, flailing episode on the floor.
 Strangers shoot looks ranging from pity to irritation as you manage the outburst.
 All you can hear in that cacophony of wails and judgmental stares is the sound of parental defeat.

-This article will clarify those key meltdown vs tantrum differences, helping you identify whether an outburst stems from behavioral or neurological causes.
+We’re going to clarify those key meltdown vs tantrum differences, helping you identify whether an outburst stems from behavioral or neurological causes.
 You’ll learn practical strategies to anticipate and address each through a unique lens: the nervous system’s role in childhood emotional regulation.

 Tantrums: Outbursts of Unmet Desires